OpenSRE architecture

 The shared runtime and cross-cutting services the capability layer is built on.

-core/— the provider-agnostic agent runtime: the think → call tools → observe loop (core.agent.Agent), context assembly and budget enforcement (core/context,core/context_budget.py), the tool framework primitives (core/tool_framework), shared LLM clients (core/llm), agent-harness session handling (core/agent_harness), and pure domain rules (core/domain).platform/— cross-cutting services with no investigation logic of their own: guardrails, masking, sandbox, analytics, auth, notifications, observability, scheduler, and deployment.
+core/— the provider-agnostic agent runtime: the think → call tools → observe loop (core.agent.Agent), agent/investigation state (core/state) and context-budget enforcement (core/context_budget.py), the tool framework primitives (core/tool_framework), shared LLM clients (core/llm), agent-harness session handling (core/agent_harness), and pure domain rules (core/domain).platform/— cross-cutting services with no investigation logic of their own: guardrails, masking, sandbox, analytics, auth, notifications, observability, scheduler, and deployment.
 It deliberately shadows the stdlibplatformname and re-exposes it, soimport platformstill works.

 core reaches platform